 Have you imported your model successfully?
 It looks cute, right?

 If your model looks ‘pale’, the display mode is likely set to ‘Solid’ or ‘Cycles Render’.
 So, change it to ‘Material’ or ‘Blender Render’.

 How to Change the Facial Expressions

-Firstly, l will show how to adjust facial expressions.
-When importing a VRM file, it’s sorted into the groups, ‘hair’, ‘head and face’, ‘body and clothes’ and ‘bones’.
+First, l will show how to adjust facial expressions.
+When importing a VRM file, it’s sorted into groups by ‘hair’, ‘head and face’, ‘body and clothes’, and ‘bones’.

-With the mesh of the face selected, you can change the facial expression by using ‘Shape Keys’ on the ‘Object data’ tab (①) of the right menu.
+With the mesh of the face selected, you can change the facial expression by using ‘Shape Keys’ on the ‘Object data’ tab (①) in the right menu.

 ‘Shape Key’ is like a set of expressions.
 If you imported the VRM file created with VRoid, then some Shape Keys have already been set up.

 As shown below, you can change the expression assigned to a Shape Key by selecting it and adjusting its parameters (Precisely, it defines the motion of the meshes for eyes, mouth, etc).

 How to Change the Pose

 You use ‘Pose Mode’ to change the pose.